-Talking Engineering (1) with Robert Marshall OE
+Talking Engineering (1) with Robert Marshall

 Episode 1 of Talking Engineering: An Interview with Robert Marshall, May 2020

 After his time at Eton (The Timbralls, ’74-’79), Rob went on to attain a First Class degree in Engineering from Cambridge University.
 He then spent time in the US as a Scientific Research Associate with Lockheed Martin, later founding a business designing and manufacturing specialist equipment for use in microbiology laboratories.

 Rob is cofounder and CEO of Martlet Capital, the investment arm of the Marshall of Cambridge group which has invested in more than 50 deep technology start-ups since its launch in 2011.
 He was CEO and is now Vice-Chairman of privately-owned Marshall of Cambridge which owns and operates Cambridge Airport and has extensive activities in motor retail, military aircraft maintenance and aerospace design.
 (The feature image of this article is a Boeing P8 modified to have increased fuel efficiency.)

 Rob’s other current endeavours involve being Chairman of Workfinder, a new technology company which is developing a platform to democratise work experience by connecting employers to pre-employed young people.
 He is also the Founder and Chairman of the Cambridge Launchpad programme, a movement led by science, technology, engineering and maths organisations which invest their talent and resources to inspire young people into STEM careers.

 JH: How did you get into Engineering and what was the appeal?